More output does not mean more taste.

 Research opportunities

-You do not need to arrive as an expert.
-It helps if you enjoy reading closely, making prototypes, testing claims, and explaining what changed your mind.
+You do not need to show up as a polished researcher.
+It helps if you like reading carefully, making small prototypes, testing claims, looking honestly at evidence, and writing clearly about what changed.

 Connect